curiosity81/T-1000/README.md

 ### Connect to raspberry pi zero
 Plug the device into an usb-port of your computer and wait around two minutes.
-Do a right click on the network manager:
+Do a right click on the network manager (I found no working command line based way to connect to the device):

 ![network_manager_1](network_manager_1.png)